Pune district: Healthcare

 Healthcare in the district is provided by private and public facilities.
-Primary care is provided by practitioners of Allopathic medicine as well as traditional and alternative medicine (i.e. Ayurved, Homeopathy and Unani).
+Primary care is provided by practitioners of conventional medicine as well as traditional and alternative medicine (i.e. Ayurved, Homeopathy and Unani).
 For minor and chronic ailments, people in the district often rely on practitioners of traditional medicine.

 Thedistrict is served by three government hospitals: Sassoon Hospital, Budhrani and Dr Ambedkar Hospital.
 There are also a number of private hospitals in the city of Pune such as Ranka Hospital, Sahyadri, Jahangir Nursing Home, Sancheti Hospital, Aditya Birla Memorial Hospital, KEM Hospital, Ruby Hall, Naidu Hospital and Smile Inn Dental Clinic Pune.